tshepang/blog/content/ubuntu-8-10-looks-good.md

 tags = ['non-Debian', 'GNOME']
 +++

-Ubuntu 8.10 Beta has been released and, if [the annoucement] is to be relied upon, things look good.
+Ubuntu 8.10 Beta has been released and, if [the announcement] is to be relied upon, things look good.

 What stands out above all else for me is 'guest sessions' which allows